 Community Music Therapy

-While music therapy is often on a one-to-one basis, you can also have it in a group session.
+While it is often on a one-to-one basis, you can also get benefits of music therapy in a group session.
 The idea here is that music can help you connect with other patients.
 Once that connection is there, patients can then help each other with their issues.

 One thing you should know about community music therapy is that it requires significant patient participation.
 As such, hospice care services typically combine it with other group-based therapy programs.
 For this, they pair patients with similar conditions to help them better relate with each other.